 The Section 508 Standards apply to electronic and information technology procured by the federal government, including computer hardware and software, websites, multimedia such as video, phone systems, and copiers.
-The Section 508 Standards are part of the Federal Acquisition Regulation (FAR) and address access for people with physical, sensory, or cognitive disabilities.
-These standards are issued under section 508 of the Rehabilitation Act which requires access for both members of the public and federal employees to such technologies when developed, procured, maintained, or used by federal agencies.
+These standards are part of the Federal Acquisition Regulation (FAR) and require access for both members of the public and federal employees to such technologies when developed, procured, maintained, or used by federal agencies.
 The Access Board provides technical guidance and training on the Section 508 Standards.

 The Original 508 Standards (December 21, 2000) can be found at 36 CFR Appendix D to Part 1194.
 They are applicable to conforming information and communication technology that has not been altered after January 18, 2018.